 About Breathable Crib Mattresses:

 Many crib mattress companies are beginning to market their fiber filled or plastic filled baby mattresses as being “breathable.”
 So what is the definition of breathable?
 When it comes to fiber and fabrics, the definition of breathable is admitting air to the skin and allowing sweat to evaporate.

-In 2011, Dr. Margie Andreae and her sister Julie – the creator of the first commercially viable breathable baby crib mattress that is also air permeable – began to challenge the AAP’s Safe Sleep Task Force to include relevant test data proving the SafeSleep® air permeable crib mattress reduces the many risk factors associated with infant’s health and safe sleep.
+In 2011, Dr. Margie Andreae and her sister Julie – the creator of the first commercially viable breathable crib mattress that is also air permeable – began challenging the AAP’s Safe Sleep Task Force.
+The wanted the relevant test data on a completely air-permeable crib mattress to be included in the safe sleep policy.
+This test data proves the SafeSleep® breathable crib mattress reduces the many risk factors associated with infant’s health and safe sleep.

-The pair used scientific literature supported rationale to convince the Task Force to recognize the safety and health benefits of air permeable crib mattresses.
+The pair used scientific literature and supported rationale to convince the Safe Sleep Task Force to recognize the safety and health benefits of a completely air-permeable – breathable crib mattress.

-The AAP’s Task Force on Sudden Infant Death Syndrome technical report was originally published online October 17, 2011 in Pediatrics.
+The AAP’s Task Force on Sudden Infant Death Syndrome’s technical report was originally published online October 17, 2011 in Pediatrics.

-Dr. Rachel Moon, the Chair of the Task Force, maintains that there was no data to support the use of breathable crib mattresses or air permeable crib mattresses to prevent SIDS/Suffocation at that time.
+Dr. Rachel Moon, the Chair of the Task Force, maintains that there was no data to support the use of breathable crib mattresses to prevent SIDS/Suffocation at that time.

-Relevant scientific test data shows the air permeable crib mattress by Safe Sleep Technologies:
+Relevant scientific test data shows the breathable crib mattress by Safe Sleep Technologies: